Operator Dynamics in Brownian Quantum Circuit: Operator Dynamics of Brownian Quantum Circuit

 where $y(h,t)$ is the logistic function

-This was derived in a heuristic way in Ref.~\onlinecite{chen_operator_2018}, under the assumption of vanishing fluctuation and essentially $q = \infty$ limit (the operator will never be shortened).
-In brief, a two body interaction term that increases the height of a basis by one must have one spin inside the basis and one spin outside.
-Hence the rate must be proportional to $( N - \langle h \rangle ) \langle h \rangle$.
-However, the height fluctuation can not be neglected and it reduces the growth rate at intermediate time, see Sec.~\ref{subsec:simple_op} and Fig.~\ref{fig:h_compare.pdf}.
+This mean field solution was heuristically argued in Ref.~\onlinecite{chen_operator_2018}, under the assumption of vanishing fluctuation and essentially $q = \infty$ limit.
+The fluctuation turns out to be important at intermediate time (see Fig.~\ref{fig:h_compare.pdf}).

 The general solution can be obtained by the method of characteristics.
 It is conveniently expressed as

 whose moments are